SaadAbdullahAnsari/bci-motor-imagery/README.md

 The current best practical baseline is CSP + LDA, not EEGNetSmall.
 ```

 This is not a failure of EEGNet as a method.
 It means this initial compact EEGNet-style implementation, trained subject-specifically on small data, is not yet competitive with CSP + LDA across all subjects.
-Shocking development: classical methods built for the exact problem are good at the exact problem.

 ---